jahvon/flow/docs/README.md

 See the [schemas](../schemas/) directory all available schemas.

-### Running and managing workflows
+### Running and managing executables

-The main command for running workflows is `flow exec`.
-This command will execute the workflow with the provided executable ID. `exec` can be replaced with any verb known to flow but should match the verb defined in the executable's definition or an alias of the verb.
+The main command for running executables is `flow exec`.
+This command will execute the workflow with the provided executable ID. `exec` can be replaced with any verb known to flow but should match the verb defined in the flow file configurations or an alias of that verb.

 As you make changes to executables on your system, you can run `flow sync` to trigger a re-index of your executables.